ceramicnetwork/docs/docs/protocol/accounts/object-capabilities.md

 Where:

-- **`alg`** – identifies the cryptographic algorithm used to secure the JWS
+- **`alg`** - identifies the cryptographic algorithm used to secure the JWS
 - **`cap`** - maps to a URI string, expected to be an IPLD CID resolvable to a CACAO object
 - **`kid`** - references the key used to secure the JWS.
 In the scope here this is expected to be a DID with reference to any key in the DID verification methods.
 The parameter MUST match the `aud` target of the CACAO object for both the CACAO and corresponding signature to be valid together.

->❕ Since `cap` is currently not a registered header parameter name in the IANA "JSON Web Signature and Encryption Header Parameters" registry, we treat this as a “Private Header Parameter Name” for now with additional meaning provided by the CACAO for implementations that choose to use this specification.
+> Since `cap` is currently not a registered header parameter name in the IANA "JSON Web Signature and Encryption Header Parameters" registry, we treat this as a "Private Header Parameter Name" for now with additional meaning provided by the CACAO for implementations that choose to use this specification.

->This means that ignoring the `cap` header during validation will still result in a valid JWS payload by the key defined in the ‘kid’.
+>This means that ignoring the `cap` header during validation will still result in a valid JWS payload by the key defined in the `kid`.
 It just has no additional meaning by what is defined in the CACAO.
 The `cap` header parameter could also have support added as an extension by using the `crit` (Critical) Header Parameter in the JWS, but there is little reason to invalidate the JWS based on a consumer not understanding the `cap` header given it is still valid.

 ### DagJWS with CACAO